 Like I mentioned above, you only need SEVEN simple ingredients for this recipe.
 Only 7!
 This is a classic cheesecake recipe, so really it’s all about using the best ingredients and enjoying the simplicity of this thick, extra creamy cheesecake.

-- Graham Cracker Crumbs: Honeymaid are my favorite, but any are fine.
+- Graham Cracker Crumbs: Honeymaid is my favorite, but any brand is fine.
 You can grind your own or buy them as crumbs.

 - Granulated Sugar: to sweeten the crust and the filling.

 - Melted Butter: to hold the graham cracker crust together.

 - Cream Cheese: I like using the Philadelphia brand; I think it’s slightly tangier than other off-brands out there.
 Make sure you are using room temperature, soft cream cheese.

 - Sour Cream: adds an extra tang.
 This also needs to be at room temperature.